I'm Symon, StagWeb's Newquay Destination Specialist. Have a browse around or send me a quick enquiry now, or even call me on 01225 474217.

 Stick to "Shanks's pony".
-Newquay is a really easy to get around, no need to squeeze into taxis or wait around for the last bus.
-Alternatively if you really want to get out and about Yellow Bike Hire is a superbly run service for active visitors.
+Newquay is a really easy place to get around, no need to squeeze into taxis or wait around for the last bus.
+Alternatively, if you really want to get out and about Yellow Bike Hire is a superbly run service for active visitors.

 "Cakey" - A lack of intelligence

 "Ee wor proper cakey 'n that" - He wasn't quite the full ticket.

 "Five points please my lovverrr, we're chacking." - Five pints please madam, my chums and I are rather thirsty.